andrewmcodes-archive/bridgetown_tailwind/docs/blog_post.md

 If you have had Ruby/Rails/Jekyll experience, you should feel right at home with Bridgetown.
 Bridgetown also removes the barrier to entry for integrating webpack and all the goodies the JavaScript community has to offer.

 Even though the library is still pre 1.0, I think it would still be worth your time to check out [Bridgetown](https://www.bridgetownrb.com) and see what you think!

+You can find the code for this tutorial [here](https://github.com/andrewmcodes/bridgetown_tailwind) or view [demo](https://bridgetown-tailwind.netlify.app).

 Happy coding!